Tree of life: Serer religion

 In Serer religion, the tree of life as a religious concept forms the basis of Serer cosmogony.
-Trees were the first things created on Earth by the supreme being Roog (or Koox among the Cangin).
-In the competing versions of the Serer creation myth, the Somb (Prosopis africana) and the Saas tree (acacia albida) are both viewed as trees of life.
+Trees were the first things created on Earth by the supreme being Roog ("Koox" among the Cangin).
+In the competing versions of the Serer creation myth, the Somb (Anonychium africana) and the Saas tree (Faidherbia albida) are both viewed as trees of life.
 However, the prevailing view is that, the Somb was the first tree on Earth and the progenitor of plant life.
-The Somb was also used in the Serer tumuli and burial chambers, many of which had survived for more than a thousand years.
-Thus, Somb is not only the tree of life in Serer society, but the symbol of immortality.
+The Somb was also used in the Serer tumuli and burial chambers, many of which have survived for more than a thousand years.
+Thus, Somb is not only the tree of life in Serer society but the symbol of immortality.

 Turkic

 The tree of life connects the upper world, middle world and underworld.
-It is also imagined as the "white creator lord" (yryn-al-tojon), thus synonymous with the creator deity, giving raise to different worlds.
+It is also imagined as the "white creator lord" (yryn-al-tojon), thus synonymous with the creator deity, giving rise to different worlds.

 The world tree or tree of life is an important symbol in Turkic mythology.
 It is a common motif in carpets.
 It is used in the logo of the Ministry of Culture and Tourism (Turkey) and in 2009 it was introduced as the main design of the common Turkish lira sub-unit 5 kuruş.

 Tree of life is known as Ulukayın or Baiterek in Turkic communities.
 It is a sacred beech tree planted by Kayra Han.
 Sometimes, it is considered axis mundi.